jushkinbekrashidovich/jushkinbek/README.md

 ### Hi 👋

-- 🔭  I’m currently working on Flutter.
+- 🔭  I’m a Mobile Flutter Developer.

-- 🌱  I’m currently learning Firebase, Python.
+- 🌱  I'm looking for a new role.

 - 🚀  I am open to working on new ideas.